AnicetNgrt/flore1/README.md

 # <a name="features"></a>What can it do ?
 *The best thing to do would be to take a look at the [tutorials](#tuto), they tend to cover everything the latest build can do.*
-#### For now, what it does the best is rendering:
+#### Graphics wise:
 -   Interpret an easy syntax for creating text based sprites with color.
 -   Convert pictures to text based sprites.
 -   Manage picture's transparency.
 -   Create scenes with defined resolution, position and frame rate.
 -   Render sprites in a scene.
 -   Move sprites in a scene.
 -   Convert all the pictures in a directory to a flipbook.
 -   Display sprites with layers, transparency and depth management.
 -   Add custom functions to the game loop.
 -   Sync/unsync the looped functions with render speed (fps stabilisation).
 -  Play flibook in a scene at a desired frame rate.

+#### Input handling wise:
+- Input profiles for easy key customization
+- Tell if one key is pressed in the p
 #  <a name="roadmap"></a>What is planned ?
 - `Gradually` Documentation and tutorials
 - `Gradually` Quality of life improvements